TWCable/grabbit/README.md

 `/grabbit/job/<jobId>`
 `/grabbit/transaction/<transactionId>`

-A job status is has the following format :
+A job status has the following format :

 ```json
  {